-NAB is also in the process of updating the following policies to assist in managing human rights, with a view to reducing the likelihood of its operations or business relationships being associated with modern slavery and human trafficking:
+NAB is also in the process of updating processes associated with implementing the following policies and principles, to assist in managing human rights, with a view to reducing the likelihood of its operations or business relationships being associated with modern slavery and human trafficking:

 - Group Whistleblower Protection Policy